 - Loss of companionship – You might be eligible for monetary compensation for the loss of companionship provided by your family member or friend.

-If you are wondering about the value of your family’s wrongful death claim, contact our experienced wrongful death attorney in Sacramento to organize a free consultation.
+If you are wondering about the value of your family’s wrongful death claim, contact our experienced wrongful death attorney in Sacramento, CA to organize a free consultation.
 We know no settlement or judgment award – no matter what its value – can make up for a death in the family.
 We hope, however, that a positive case result could provide your family with greater peace of mind with financial stability.

 Wrongful Death Statute of Limitations